Ronalyn24/jacob-watch-v2/README.md

 # jacob-watch
-sample HTML & SCSS code for the Jacob Watch, and I used the Flickity plugin for the banner slider.
-I explored this plugin for this purpose and also to explore the webpack for code optimization
+This project showcases sample HTML & SCSS code for the Jacob Watch website.
+I've integrated the Flickity plugin to create an engaging banner slider.
+Through this project, I delved into utilizing the Flickity plugin for its functionality and aesthetic appeal.
+Additionally, I utilized webpack to optimize the code for better performance and efficiency.